rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 export default App;
 {{< /highlight >}}

 Arguably, a React class component may not be the best starting point.
-There are lots of thinks to digest for newcomers which are not necessarily React: class statements, class methods and inheritance.
-Also the import statements doesn't add simplicity when learning React.
+There are lots of things to digest for newcomers which are not necessarily React: class statements, class methods and inheritance.
+Also the import statements are only adding complexity when learning React.
 Even though the main focus point should be JSX (React's syntax) in the very beginning, often all the things around demand explanations as well.
 This article is supposed to shed some light into all the things around, most of it JavaScript, without worrying too much about React.

 {{% chapter_header "React and JavaScript Classes" "react-javascript-classes" %}}

 Being confronted with a React class component in the beginning, requires the prior knowledge about JavaScript classes.
 One would assume that this is given knowledge, but it isn't, because JavaScript classes are fairly new in the language.
-Previously, there was only {{% a_blank "JavaScript's prototype chain" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain" %}} which could be used for inheritance similar to a JavaScript class.
+Previously, there was only {{% a_blank "JavaScript's prototype chain" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain" %}} which could be used for inheritance too.
+JavaScript classes build up on top of the prototypical inheritance giving the whole thing a simpler representation.

 One way to define a React component is using a JavaScript class.
 In order to understand JavaScript classes, you can take some time learning about them without React.